THE VMIAC DECLARATION

 We note that this description includes different worldviews:

-At least one or more of these terms was liked by 80% of people in our survey, and another 16% said they ‘could live with’ this language.
+Eighty per cent of people in our survey liked at least one or more of these terms, and another 16% said they ‘could live with’ this language.

 We also asked people about the words used to describe us, like consumer, patient, survivor, or ‘the mentally ill’.

-The only options to be liked by more than half of us was person-first language (i.e., person with mental health challenges, or person with lived experience).
+The only option to be liked by more than half of us was person-first language (i.e., person with mental health challenges or person with lived experience).
 However, around 11% dislike the term ‘lived experience’.
-Every possible descriptor was liked by some and disliked by others—demonstrating great variability in our preferences.
+Every possible descriptor was liked by some and disliked by others—demonstrating significant variability in our preferences.

 What about the term ‘consumer’?
-The views are very mixed: 24% like it, 42% can live with it, and 32% dislike it.
+The views are very mixed: 24 per cent like it, 42 per cent can live with it, and 32 per cent dislike it.

 The terms ‘users’ and ‘mentally ill’ were liked by the least amount of people, at 5% and 7% respectively.